Richard Cecil (courtier)

-Sir Richard Cecil (ca. 1495 – 19 March 1553) was an English nobleman, politician, courtier, and Master of Burghley (Burleigh) in the parish of Stamford Baron, Northamptonshire.
+Sir Richard Cecil (c.
+1495 – 19 March 1553) was an English nobleman, politician, courtier, and Master of Burghley (Burleigh) in the parish of Stamford Baron, Northamptonshire.
 His father Sir David Cecil, of Welsh ancestry, rose in favour under King Henry VIII of England, becoming High Sheriff of Northamptonshire in 1532 and 1533, and died in 1541.

 Richard too was a courtier.
 In 1517 he was a royal page; in 1520 he was present at the Field of the Cloth of Gold; he rose to be Groom of the Robes and constable of Warwick Castle.
 He was High Sheriff of Rutland in 1539, and was one of those who received no inconsiderable share of the plunder of the monasteries.
 He married Jane Heckington, daughter and heiress of William Heckington of Bourne, Lincolnshire.
 He had one son, William Cecil, Lord Burghley (1520–1598), and three daughters.